Support within the University

 The Wellbeing Champion project is run in collaboration with Discovery, Student Volunteering Swansea, the Student Union and the Wellbeing Service.
 You may be interested in ‘The Lounge’ which is a peer-eye style drop in session for any student to access support from their peers.
 Students can come along and chat through any difficulties in a relaxed, informal environment.
 Students can chat one-to-one or in the wider group with Well-being Champions and other students.
 For 2020 the lounge is being run in a virtual format over zoom.
 To find out more about what the wellbeing champions do, check out their website .

 Family & Friends

 Don't underestimate the benefit of talking to your family and friends about how you are feeling.
-Sometimes a problem shared is a problem halved.
-Be careful not to depend on talking to your family and freinds from home all the time though - you need to give yourself the chance to meet new friends!
+Some-times a problem shared is a problem halved.
+Be careful not to depend on talking to your family and friends from home all the time though - you need to give yourself the chance to meet new friends!

 If you need information or you are worried about something, feel upset or confused, or you just want to talk to someone, the SAMARITANS provide confidential emotional support, 24 hours a day.
 Contact the Samaritans by email or at www.samaritans.org or phone (from the UK) 08457 90 90 90 or 116 123 from a mobile.